decentraland-scenes/Awesome-Repository/README.md

 - [Tutorials](#Tutorials)
 - [FAQs](#FAQs)

-If you can think of an example that is easy to understand and covers valuable topics that aren't covered here, you're encouraged to create a pull request and contribute!
+If you can think of an example that is easy to understand and covers valuable topics that aren't covered here, you're encouraged to create a **Pull Request** and contribute!

-You're encouraged to report issues in the Issues tab of the repositoriy.

-See the [Decentraland documentation](docs.decentraland.org) for more detailed information.
+If something doesn’t work, please [file an issue](https://github.com/decentraland-scenes/Awesome-Repository/issues/new).

 <!--
 ## FAQs